 Note* Check out this post for a Free 14 Point On-page-SEO checklist.

 It can be tough to define inbound.
 Inbound marketing involves using your website and social media to drive interested people or businesses to your business.
-Inbound marketing usually consists of two initiatives.
+This type of marketing usually consists of two initiatives.
 The first one is called B2C, which is business to consumer.
 The second one is called B2B, which is business-to-business.
 Your inbound marketing efforts all depend on your business, your products, and your services.
-Here is an infographic (Published originally on Hubspot’s Blog) that explains the inbound marketing process completely.
+Here is an infographic (Published originally on Hubspot’s Blog) that explains the inbound method of marketing process completely.

 Please include attribution to https://www.impactbnd.com/blog/inbound-marketing-process with this graphic.